kragen/derctuo/markdown/taking-screenshots.md

-The workflow I really want is to be editing a Markdown document in Emacs, press a magic key (Print Screen, which Emacs calls `<print>` or `[print]`, actually works, since, for whatever reason, my XFCE doesn't intercept it), type a filename to store the screenshot in, hide the Emacs window, spawn off Spectacle to capture the file, unhide the Emacs window, and insert a Markdown inline image tag for the
+The workflow I really want is to be editing a Markdown document in Emacs, press a magic key (Print Screen, which Emacs calls `<print>` or `[print]`, actually works, since, for whatever reason, my XFCE doesn’t intercept it), type a filename to store the screenshot in, hide the Emacs window, spawn off Spectacle to capture the file, unhide the Emacs window, and insert a Markdown inline image tag for the